-Speaking to Dojo about the findings of the new study, Kate Mikhail, author of Teach Yourself to Sleep: An ex-insomniac’s guide, backed this up: “If you feel tired during the day, over emotional, more stressed than usual, are prone to frequent illnesses, or you fall asleep the minute your head touches the pillow – these are all signs that you’re possibly not getting the sleep your mind and body need.”
+Speaking to Dojo about the findings of the new study, Kate Mikhail, author of Teach Yourself to Sleep: An ex-insomniac’s guide, and who we spoke to for our feature on how to sleep better, backed this up: “If you feel tired during the day, over emotional, more stressed than usual, are prone to frequent illnesses, or you fall asleep the minute your head touches the pillow – these are all signs that you’re possibly not getting the sleep your mind and body need.”

 How comfy you feel also makes a difference to your sleep.
 So if you think your bed is giving you sleepless nights, take a look at our best mattress guide to see how switching to something more suited to your body will help.
 We’ve also produced a guide to the best pillows for all sleep styles.